 Is there a specific point at which action becomes art?

-How an action is presented can make it artistic, generally actions are not often depicted as art pieces.
-Although, if they are delivered in an impactful way they surely could become artistic.
+- How an action is presented can make it artistic, if said "actions" are delivered in an impactful way they surely could become artistic.
 For instance I looked at sexual hand gestures and actions, then presented them as an art piece through presenting them in a stylistic and evocative manner.
 Art can grab peoples attention as we are visual creatures who like to receive visual information and interpret it.

 How did you find the use of your smartphone as a medium?
 Consider the local and wider implications of the use of such a mediated device.